87prashant/MindChart/README.md

 This is a passion project.
 I am learning technology by implementing it.
 Anyone is invited to contribute with the mindset of learning by doing.

 Any contribution is appreciated.
-Currently working on frontend.

 ### Local Setup (Windows)
-This is a monorepo, currently, I am working on the Frontend.
-So the below instructions are for the same.
 ```
 1. Clone the repo
 2. cd MindChart
 3. yarn
+4. Star the monogdb server at default port 27017
-4. cd packages/client
+5. cd packages/client
+6. yarn start (To start the frontend server)
+7. cd ../server
-5. yarn start
+8. yarn dev (To start the backend server)
 ```
 (Create an issue if these are not working for you)